13kanaoka/Kanji-Handwriting-App/README.md

 A spaced repetition flashcard app for learning and practicing how to write the 常用漢字 (jōyō kanji), the 2,136 kanji officially designated for daily use in Japanese.

-Created by Matthew Rohde (Software) and Vincenzo Escobar (Illustrations & Linguistics)
+Created by Matthew Rohde (Software Development) and Vincenzo Escobar (Illustrations & Linguistics)

 ## What is SRS?